-Why Only The Best Price Is Worth Your Money
+Why Only The Best Odds Are Worth Your Money

 But what exactly is Juice?
 How do you calculate it?
-And what is the impact on your betting bank of the slightest reduction or increase in Juice?
+And what is the impact can it have on your betting bank?

 I once read on a forum a innocent poster suggest that bookmakers are 'risk takers', that the odds bookmakers offer are more a reflection of who the bookmaker thinks will win a particular contest and that in affect, bookmakers have a preferred winner in any given contest.
 Unfortunately for that particular forum poster, this understanding is only half true.